divnix/digga/doc/api-reference-devshell.md

 ## devshell
-Modules to include in your devos shell. the `modules` argument will be exported under the `devshellModules` output
+Modules to include in your DevOS shell. the `modules` argument will be exported under the `devshellModules` output